Khan/wonder-blocks/packages/wonder-blocks-form/components/checkbox-group.md

-A checkbox group allows multiple selection.
-This component autopopulates many props for its children Choice components.
-The Choice component is exposed for the user to apply custom styles or to indicate which choices are disabled.

 This example has two items with descriptions, and it sets an error state to the entire group if more than three items are selected.